 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-There are timber panelled entrance doors.
-There are aluminium double glazed patio doors.
-The windows are timber casements incorporating sealed double glazed units.
+The original doors and windows have been replaced in the past with UPVC double glazed units.
+We understand these were replaced in 2012.
+There are areas of external joinery including around the perimeter of the roof where exposed rafter feet are evident.
+There are also timber fascias behind the gutters in some areas.

 External decorations Visually inspected.
-Painted external joinery and roughcast.
+Where appropriate, external woodwork has a protective paint finish.